You can find cool & fun things to do in Tbilisi at every corner. The city is lively, energetic and vibrant.

 You probably know that Georgia is famous for its wine and Georgians are very proud of this.

 All over the Old Town, you will find wine stores that offer free wine tastings.
-Jump from one to another and try as many as possible.
+Hop from one to another and try as many sorts as possible.

 My honest opinion is that Georgian wine is good, indeed, but not that good as they are labeling it.
-The Bulgarian wine is way better (just saying).
+The Bulgarian wine is way better (just saying / my opinion).

 The public transportation system in Tbilisi is surprisingly good.
-The metro is very convenient to get around with and the stops are also being said in English.
+The metro is very convenient to get around with and the stops are being said in English, too.